BatElYaish/DataTalksClubZoomcamp/4-analytics-engineering/dbt/notes.md

 `dbt compile` lets you see the final sql code with the jinja code

-## dbt deployment

-when using the cloud:
-deploy-> environments

 ## dbt Operators

 `model+` -The model selected and all models downstream of it